clelandlab/quick/docs/Tutorials/mercator.md

 Mercator protocol is a syntax to specify a pulse sequence (QICK program).
 It is a set of key-value pairs.
 Conveniently, it can be writen as a Python dictionary or in [YAML format](https://en.wikipedia.org/wiki/YAML).
 This document will use YAML format for clearance.

-> More example of Mercator protocol can be found in [default experiment program](https://github.com/clelandlab/quick/blob/main/constants/experiment.yml)
+> More examples of Mercator protocol can be found in [default experiment programs](https://github.com/clelandlab/quick/blob/main/quick/constants/experiment.yml).
+Note they are up to variable insertion by `quick.evalStr`.

 Mercator protocol includes a lot of default values and syntax sugar to make it simultaneously flexible and easy to use.
 In this document, **default values will be used.
 Properties without default value will be marked as required.**